LevelDB: Performance

 Google has provided benchmarks comparing LevelDB's performance to SQLite and Kyoto Cabinet in different scenarios.
 LevelDB outperforms both SQLite and Kyoto Cabinet in write operations and sequential-order read operations.
 LevelDB also excels at batch writes, but is slower than SQLite when dealing with large values.
 The currently published benchmarks were updated after SQLite configuration mistakes were noted in an earlier version of the results.
 Updated benchmarks show that LevelDB also outperforms Berkeley DB, but these tests also show that OpenLDAP LightningDB is much faster (~10 times in some scenarios) in read operations and some write types (e.g. batch and synchronous writes, see the link above), and is almost equal in the rest of the test.

 All the above benchmarks date back from 2011 to 2014, and may only be of historical significance as SQLite, for instance, became significantly more efficient.

 Bugs and reliability

-LevelDB has history of database corruption bugs.
-A study from 2014 has found that, on older (non-checksummed) file systems, the database could become corrupted after a crash or power failure.
+LevelDB has a history of database corruption bugs.
+A study from 2014 has found that, on non-checksummed file systems, the database could become corrupted after a crash or power failure.